Moderate Muslim: Moderate Islamism

+Terminological objections

 Several Muslim scholars and leaders have made objections to the term "moderate Islam", and argued harm is caused by its usage.

-The term implies a distinction between being "fully" Muslim and being moderate Muslim, and suggests that Muslims practicing complete/full Islam are dangerous, and that terrorism and extremism are the norm in the Islamic tradition.
 The writer Shireen Younus explains, "The qualifier of “moderate” suggests that there is something innately violent about Islam.
-It leads to the false conclusion that a small group of “moderates” is standing in opposition to a large swath of violent, ISIS-supporting radicals.
-This is simply not true because the reality is the complete opposite.
+It leads to the false conclusion that a small group of “moderates” is standing in opposition to a giant swathe of violent, ISIS-supporting radicals and this is simply not true because the reality is the complete opposite.
 When the media talks about “moderate Muslims”, they are perpetuating a dangerous narrative of Islam as a violent religion that is at odds with American society."

 The Doctor of Law Lorenzo G. Vidino describes the term as "inherently controversial, vague and subjective" and Muslim scholars such as Dr Debbie Almontaser have argued that Muslim populations predictably find the "moderate Muslim" label offensive.

 Adrian Cherney and Kristina Murphy argue that the categorisations of moderate/extremist are not neutral, and that their widespread deployment "deprives Muslims of the agency to define the parameters of the debate around counterterrorism and also the terms of reference through which they are labelled as either for or against terrorism."
 Although some Muslims do employ the use of such language, it is seen by others as further stigmatising Muslim communities and Islam.

 The Pakistani born journalist Sarfraz Manzoor also argues that the "moderate Muslim" label is offensive, as he believes that it implies ordinary Islam is not inherently peaceful.
 Others believe that it implies that "moderate Muslims" are not "fully Muslim", or that the term equivalates "progressive" or "secular" with "moderate".
 Others, such as Turkish President Recep Tayyip Erdoğan (in response to the Saudi Crown Prince's ‘moderate Islam’ pledge) reject the term as a Western notion stating that there is only one Islam.

 The general criticism of this term is that it implies that the "Islam" and "Muslim" refer to something inherently violent, giving the impression that they need an adjective ("moderate") to assure otherwise.

 French researcher of religious extremism Olivier Roy also points out the difficulties of focusing on "moderate" Islam or Islamic reformation as a means of fighting terrorism.
 In an interview in with Qantara he stated:

 Radicals are not "mainstream" Muslims who went astray after studying the Koran and Islamic theology.
 You donʹt become a terrorist because you listen to a Salafist preacher ... (radicalisation occurs less in mosques than in jail).
 They donʹt choose radicalism (either religious or political) because of their theological studies: they want radicalism.
 Even if other people succeed in reforming Islam, it wonʹt change the mind of the radicals.